Towards Mitigating Architecture Overfitting on Distilled Datasets

 Similar to DropOut \citep{srivastava2014dropout}, DropPath \citep{larsson2016fractalnet}, a.k.a., stochastic depth, was proposed to improve generalization.
 While DropOut masks some entries of feature maps, DropPath randomly prunes the entire branch in a multi-branch architecture.
 To obtain a deterministic model for evaluation, DropPath is deactivated during inference.
 To ensure the expectation of the feature maps to be consistent for training and inference, we scale the output of feature maps after DropPath during training.
 Mathematically, DropPath works as follows:

 where $p \in [0, 1]$ denotes the keep rate, $m = \mathtt{Bernoulli}(p) \in \{0,1\}$ outputs 1 with probability $p$ and 0 with probability $1-p$.
 The scaling factor $1 / p$ is used to ensure the expectation of the feature maps remains unchanged after DropPath.
 The detailed derivation is in Appendix \ref{sec:ap_scale_factor}.
 Figure \ref{fig:dp} (a) illustrates how DropPath is integrated into networks.
 It effectively decreases the model complexity during training and can force the model to learn more generalizable representations using fewer layers.
-Same as DropOut, any network trained with DropPath can be regarded as an ensemble of its subnetworks \citep{NIPS2012_c399862d}.
-Ensembling has been proven to improve generalization \citep{breiman1996bagging, hastie2009multi, breiman2001random, ho1995random, friedman2002stochastic}.
-As a result, we can also expect DropPath to mitigate the architecture overfitting issue in dataset distillation.
+Same as DropOut, any network trained with DropPath can be regarded as an ensemble of its subnetworks \citep{NIPS2012_c399862d}, which has been proven to improve generalization \citep{breiman1996bagging, hastie2009multi, breiman2001random, ho1995random, friedman2002stochastic}.
 Note that, DropOut masks part of the feature maps and effectively decreases the network width; by contrast, DropPath removes a branch and thus decreases the effective network depth.
 In the context of dataset distillation, the test network is deeper than the training network, so we can decrease the effective depth of the test network by DropPath.
 This approach implicitly bridges the architecture disparity between the training and test networks.
 Consequently, we anticipate that DropPath will mitigate the problem of architecture overfitting on distilled datasets.